Why Uttarakhand has Two Capitals?

 Historical Context: The Birth of Uttarakhand

 Uttarakhand, often referred to as the “Land of the Gods,” has a rich history steeped in spirituality and independence movements.
-The quest for a separate statehood gained momentum in the late 20th century, fueled by the aspirations of the hill communities for self-governance and development.
+If you want to know about Uttarakhand, the quest for a separate statehood gained momentum in the late 20th century, fueled by the aspirations of the hill communities for self-governance and development.

 After years of struggle and advocacy, Uttarakhand was carved out of Uttar Pradesh on November 9, 2000, becoming the 27th state of India.
 The formation of the new state necessitated the establishment of administrative structures, including the selection of a capital city.